Last updated on 2026-05-15

 - Project Coordinator: Manages project logistics, schedules, and budgets, ensuring projects are completed on time and within scope.

-- Construction Supervisor: Oversees construction sites, ensuring safety standards are met and projects are executed according to plans.
+- Construction Supervisor: Oversees construction activities, ensuring safety standards and quality control are maintained on-site.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.